 — Autumn: Attended for the first time a Wagner opera, Tannhäuser.
 Disappointment.

 — November: Attended the Ring-performance in Munich.
-Became member of the Bayreuther Patronatsvereins.
+Became member of the Bayreuther Patronatsverein.
 Met Hermann Levi.

-— Winter: Relocated to Florence to study botany at the university.
+— November: Relocated to Florence to study botany at the university.
 Learned to play the violoncello.

 11: Anarchist Max